Geographical Information Systems and Science

-You can get an introduction to the area in 100-level courses such as GEOG/ESCI 111 - The Earth System: An Introduction to Physical Geography and Earth Sciences.
+You can get an introduction to the area in 100-level courses such as GEOG/ESCI 111.

-We provide a Masters and Postgraduate Diploma in Geographic Information Science in collaboration with the University of Canterbury and Auckland University of Technology.
+We provide Postgraduate Diploma and Master's programmes in Geographic Information Science in collaboration with the University of Canterbury and Auckland University of Technology.

 For more information or to apply for the MGIS and PGDipGIS programmes visit www.mgis.ac.nz

-For an introduction to GIS at a postgraduate level consider:
+For an introduction to GIS at a postgraduate level consider GEOG 415.

 Postgraduate research opportunities are also available and students interested should contact the Programme Director, Mairead de Roiste.